Galactic seismology: joint evolution of impact-triggered stellar and gaseous disc corrugations: Discussion

 Quite apart from the gas, we are unable to find earlier research on the interaction of the {\it stellar} corrugation and the stellar density wave.
 The first clues to this complex interaction have come from our study of the phase spiral evolution across the disc \citepalias{bla21e}.

 In our simulations, we observe a damping of the stellar and gaseous corrugation, albeit with different timescales.
-Atoy model is used to demonstrate that the damping of the stellar corrugations can be understood in terms of an ensemble of stars undergoing phase mixing, which results in their distribution on vertical phase space becoming more symmetric around the origin with time.
+A toy model is used to demonstrate that the damping of the stellar corrugations can be understood in terms of an ensemble of stars undergoing phase mixing, which results in their distribution on vertical phase space becoming more symmetric around the origin with time \citep[cf.][]{kha21a}.
 A stronger disc potential, as originating from the combined effect of a stellar and a gaseous disc, results in a shorter damping timescale.
-The damping of the gaseous corrugations is, we believe, a consequence of the dissipative nature of the gas, and the absence of a continuous driving force.
+The damping of the gaseous corrugations is, we believe, a consequence of the dissipative nature of the gas \citep[cf.][]{mos10a}, and the absence of a continuous driving force.

 At the present time, we cannot easily relate our simulations to the observations.
-There has been no systematic survey of the local topography of the gas corrugation across the disc, or even its orientation with respect to the stellar corrugation or spiral arms. \citet{alv20a} has traced local gas clouds ($\sim 3\times10^6$ \Msun) in a spatially and kinematically coherent, undulating structure ($\sim 2$~kpc average period, 160 pc maximum amplitude) with an aspect ratio of 1:20, roughly 2.5~kpc thick.
-The `Radcliffe wave' appears to be tangential to the radius vector to the Galactic centre but this only occurs at late times in our simulations when both the bending mode and density wave are tightly wound \cite[see also the discussion in][]{thu21p}.
+There has been no systematic survey of the local topography of the gas corrugation across the Galactic disc, or even its orientation with respect to the stellar corrugation or spiral arms, although there are individual efforts. \citet{alv20a} has traced local gas clouds ($\sim 3\times10^6$ \Msun) in a spatially and kinematically coherent, undulating structure ($\sim 2$~kpc average period, 160 pc maximum amplitude) with an aspect ratio of 1:20, roughly 2.5~kpc thick.
+The `Radcliffe wave' appears to be tangential to the radius vector to the Galactic centre but this only occurs at late times in our simulations when both the bending mode and density wave are tightly wound \cite[see also the discussion in][]{thu22p}.
+And there is a recent claim of the discovery of a stellar counterpart to the Radcliffe wave \citep[the so-called `Cepheus spur';][]{pan21c}.

 The fact that stellar and gas disc corrugations coexist in the Milky Way may serve to rule out some of the early ideas around magnetic fields and Parker instabilities \citep[cf.][]{han92f}.
 The idea of magnetic fields was posed after \citet{wei91a} found that high order corrugations were not excited by a passing satellite.
 In fact, as we show, this appears to be true; the higher order corrugations arise from the wrapping up of the low order warp \citepalias{bla21e}.
-Local corrugations triggered by HVCs \citep{ten87n} or dark matter haloes with gas \citep{nic11b} are not able to account for the large-scale extent of what is observed in stars and gas.
+Local corrugations triggered by HVCs \citep{ten87n} or dark matter subhaloes with gas \citep{nic11b} are not able to account for the large-scale extent of what is observed in stars and gas.